Performance Evaluation of a Position-Sensitive SiPM-based Gamma Camera for Intraoperative Imaging: Results

-The imaging results after the standard image correction pipeline, Gaussian kernel convolution (following the NEMA standards guidelines~\citep{NEMA2023}), and spline interpolation, are presented in~\autoref{fig:Lu177_images}.
+The imaging results after the standard image correction pipeline, Gaussian kernel convolution (following the NEMA standards guidelines~\cite{NEMA2023}), and spline interpolation, are presented in~\autoref{fig:Lu177_images} (more information about the correction pipeline are reported in~\autoref{ssec:corr}).
 The cavity image can be efficiently reconstructed for both the X-ray and 113 keV energy windows.
-However, we encounter significant problems in reliably reconstructing an image at 208 keV.
-As the~\autoref{fig:Lu177_images} shows, gamma-ray detection in the 208 keV range extends beyond the cavity's region of interest (ROI), with signals detected in pixels outside the area filled with activity.
-This issue arises from the use of thin collimator septa, which are optimized for lower energies and fail to constrain non-perpendicular gamma rays at 208 keV adequately.
+However, we encountered significant problems in reliably reconstructing an image at 208 keV.
+As shown in ~\autoref{fig:Lu177_images}, gamma-ray detection in the 208 keV range extends beyond the cavity's region of interest (ROI), with signals detected in pixels outside the area filled with activity.
+This issue arises from the use of thin collimator septa, which are optimized for lower energies and fail to collimate gamma rays at 208 keV adequately.
 This test demonstrated that the POSiCS camera, without any modification to its configuration or components, is also suitable for imaging with Lu-177.
-It effectively detects events associated with the isotope’s X-ray emissions as well as gamma emissions up to its 133 keV peak.
-However, imaging at higher energies would require the use of a longer collimator.
+It effectively detects events associated with the isotope’s X-ray emissions as well as gamma emissions up to its 113 keV peak.
+However, imaging at higher energies would require the use of a high energy collimator with longer septa.
 The performance of the current LEHR collimator with Lu-177 is presently under investigation.